ConstructionOnline Blog

-With the vast majority of construction projects globally experiencing project cost overruns due to inaccurate estimates, it should be no secret that getting the project estimate right sets a good financial foundation for the rest of the project, and fumbling the estimate can lead to lost money.
+Did you know the vast majority of construction projects globally experience project cost overruns due to inaccurate estimates?
+Therefore, it should be no secret that getting the project estimate right sets a good financial foundation for the rest of the project, and fumbling the estimate can lead to lost money for your construction business.

-As a construction estimator - whether you work for a contracting company or you're a freelance estimator - knowing how to create accurate estimates every time is the crux of your job, so in this blog post, we've included some important skills that are crucial for being a successful estimator based on our experience with helping hundreds of thousands of construction professionals create accurate estimates.
+As a construction estimator - whether you work for a contracting company or you're a freelance estimator - knowing how to create accurate estimates every time is the foundation of your job, so in this blog post, we've included some important skills that are crucial for being a successful estimator based on our experience with helping hundreds of thousands of construction professionals create accurate estimates worldwide.

 The Role of a Construction Estimator